Kyogle: Railway

 Further north along the railway line towards Brisbane, located at Cougal, is the Border Loop spiral, where the track loops 360 degrees and eventually passes over itself.
 This loop was constructed for trains to climb from the low side (NSW) to the high side (QLD) of the McPherson Range.

 In 2012, Kyogle Council made a submission for a twice-daily train service, between Kyogle and Brisbane, which would benefit both the South East Queensland and the Kyogle regions, especially in tourism.
-The proposal would, however, require cooperation from both the Queensland and NSW governments, and these governments have yet to act on the proposal.

-Population
+Media

+Radio stations that cover the town are ABC North Coast, River FM, Triple Z FM, and Richmond Valley Radio, a community based station.

+Kyogle receives TV channels from SBS and ABC and the regional affiliates of Seven, Nine and 10 Northern NSW.

+Local newspaper is served by The Northern Star.

+Demographics

+According to the 2021 census of Population, there were 2,804 people in Kyogle.